Wodan58/HET/doc/HET.md

 possible, but maybe there are some bears on the road.

 Progress is currently restricted to only one line in tut.out per week.
+This will be completed on May 1, 2020.